 Add custom entity types

-There are two distinct parts of this process: (via the UI or API), then (via the UI, GitOps, or API).
+There are two distinct parts of this process: Creating the entity type itself (via the UI or API), then creating entities of that custom type (via the UI, GitOps, or API).

 A Cortex logo appears next to built-in entity types.
 When you hover over the logo, you will see a "Powered by Cortex" banner: